Bilkan/RSSReader/README.md

 RSSReader
 =========

 An Android app designed to read news from Uyghur websites and blogs.
+This app parses RSS feeds from a default feedlist page.

 Screenshots
 ---------